 If you are ready to test or validate your technology but are unable to access test facilities in the private sector, consider entering into an MIT Lincoln Laboratory test agreement that will allow your technology to be tested in the Laboratory's state-of-the-art facilities.

 The Laboratory can perform testing for an interested party in its facilities on a reimbursable basis.
 Testing may include, but is not limited to, materials, equipment, models, and computer software.
 Under these agreements, Lincoln Laboratory does not perform any research or development.
 All test data belong to the customer.
 Please note that Lincoln Laboratory cannot directly compete with domestic private sector companies that also provide such testing capabilities.
-For further guidance, please contact the Laboratory's Technology and Contracts Office.
+For further guidance, please contact the Laboratory's Compliance and Contracts Office.

 To view a sample of a test agreement with Lincoln Laboratory, please view the drafted example below.